 Three brand-mapping traps worth flagging on a pre-op questionnaire:

-• Tirzepatide brand split.
+- Tirzepatide brand split.
 The US is the only major market that splits Mounjaro (T2D label) from Zepbound (obesity label).
-Everywhere else, Mounjaro is the only brand — and in Japan and Korea, the obesity indication isn't approved yet, so a Korean マウンジャロ or Japanese マンジャロ user is on the T2D label even if they're using it for weight.
-The pause rule doesn't care about indication; it cares about the molecule.
+Everywhere else, Mounjaro is the only brand.
+Korea's MFDS approved Mounjaro for obesity in July 2024 (though it's not insurance-covered).
+Japan splits the molecule the way the US does: マンジャロ carries the T2D label, and the obesity indication is approved under a separate brand, ゼップバウンド (Zepbound, approved December 2024).
+The pause rule doesn't care about indication or brand; it cares about the molecule.

-The general rule globally: nine of ten major regional anesthesia societies endorsed a 1-week hold for weekly preparations by the end of 2025.
-SFDA in Saudi Arabia and MOHAP in the UAE have not issued separate hold guidance — most centers there default to the ASA position.
-If you're traveling for elective surgery, ask the operating team's lead anesthesiologist directly which guideline they're working from.
+Globally the picture is convergent: nine of ten major regional anesthesia societies endorsed a 1-week hold for weekly preparations by the end of 2025.
+SFDA in Saudi Arabia and MOHAP in the UAE haven't issued separate hold guidance, so most centers there default to the ASA position.
+Traveling for elective surgery?
+Ask the operating team's lead anesthesiologist, point blank, which guideline they're working from.

 The local healthcare reality (US)

 Knowing the rule is half the work.
-Getting the rule to fit a US insurance and refill calendar is the other half.
-Three patterns worth naming.
+Bending it around a US insurance and refill calendar is the other half.
+A few patterns come up over and over.

 Telehealth refill timing.
 If you fill Wegovy or Zepbound through Ro, Hims, Henry Meds, LillyDirect, or NovoCare, the pen ships on a fixed cadence.
 The clinic doesn't know your colonoscopy is on a Tuesday.
 A pen shipped to arrive Friday is one you might inject Sunday — three days before your Wednesday procedure — purely on autopilot.
 The fix is unromantic: open the patient portal, push the next ship date, message the clinic with your procedure date.
 Do this 10 to 14 days out, not 48 hours out, because the pharmacy queue isn't always nimble.